Rishivedula-09/rishi-vedula-mridangam-portfolio/purpose.md

 ## Coming Next -->

-Thinking about YouTube channel about hte interests and ideas.
+Thinking about YouTube channel about the interests and ideas.